 The Choir primarily sings written arrangements of the spirituals, many of which have become part of the standard choral concert repertoire.
 They include the works of Nathaniel Dett, H.T.
 Burleigh, William L. Dawson, Jester Hairston, Moses Hogan, John Wesley Work, Hall Johnson, Undine Smith Moore and Alice Parker.
 In addition, the choir performs new arrangements – many written expressly for The Spirituals Project Choir – that bring back a more basic form, nearer to the style in which the songs were sung.
 This “minimalist” style often serves to make these songs more accessible to wider audiences and allows them to re-discover the earlier forms of African American music that so effectively moved people worldwide.

 Although The Spirituals Project is a secular organization, the Choir performs frequent concerts in church venues.
 Other venues include the magnificent Boettcher Concert Hall at the Denver Center for the Performing Arts, the Newman Center for the Performing Arts at the University of Denver, the Denver Art Museum, History Colorado Museum, as well as appearances in Colorado Springs, Broomfield, Longmont, and Boulder.
-The Sankofa ensemble has represented The Spirituals Project at music festivals in Baton Rouge, Louisiana and West Palm Beach, Florida to great acclaim.
+Sankofa, a smaller ensemble of the choir has represented The Spirituals Project at music festivals in Baton Rouge, Louisiana and West Palm Beach, Florida to great acclaim.